tim-s-ccs/ts-ccs-frontend/docs/guides/use-nunjucks.md

 ## Adding a component
 <!-- TODO Create place to host examples -->
-You can currently view any components code by running this project as an app.
+You can currently view any components code by [running this project locally](/docs/contributing/running-locally.md).

 Go to any component page, then copy the Nunjucks macro code from the **Nunjucks** tab of any example.